 If your daughter is anything like mine, she is rough on dolls.
 Somehow they end up outside, dirty, and their hair becomes a tangled mess!
-After some browsing, I found an awesome tip for doll hair repair that made her dolls look like new again.
-At first I was skeptical, but this really worked and my daughter was thrilled!
-So if you want your dolls to look like new again, try this out and you will be amazed!
+After some browsing, I found an awesome tip for fixing doll hair that made her dolls look new again.
+At first, I was skeptical, but this really worked.
+My daughter was thrilled!
+So if you want your dolls to look new again, try this out and you will be amazed!

 As I mentioned, my daughter is rough on her toys, especially her dolls.
 I started to get rather frustrated seeing tangled messes of doll hair where once was a lovely head of plastic hair.
 So, I decided to turn to Pinterest in my quest to repair this situation and I came across something so simple, that it might just work.
 All it required was a brush, fabric softer, and a spray bottle.

 This is Ariel.
 Ariel is a well-loved doll belonging to my daughter, but she has been through a rough time lately.
 Recently, she was left outside in the elements, covered in dirt, went for a swim in the kid pool, yet lived to tell the tail.
 As you can see, Ariel is a hot mess.
 She was perfect as my first test subject for fixing frizzy doll hair.

 What You Will Need to Fix Doll Hair

 How to Fix Frizzy Doll Hair

 After you have all of your supplies, the process of how to fix doll hair is rather simple.
 I actually did not have a spray bottle, though one would have made this much easier.
 What I did was take my fabric softener and put a little bit, maybe a cap full, into a plastic cup.
 Then I filled the cup up the rest of the way with water.
 Once it is all mixed up, you need to get the doll’s hair.
 What you are going to want to do next, is soak the doll’s damaged hair in the solution.
 Spray the hair with your spray bottle, or dunk it in your cup.